awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-crawler-classifiers.md

   The version of this classifier\.
 + `JsonPath` – *Required:* UTF\-8 string\.

   A `JsonPath` string defining the JSON data for the classifier to classify\.
-AWS Glue supports a subset of `JsonPath`, as described in [Writing JsonPath Custom Classifiers](https://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html#custom-classifier-json)\.
+AWS Glue supports a subset of JsonPath, as described in [Writing JsonPath Custom Classifiers](https://docs.aws.amazon.com/glue/latest/dg/custom-classifier.html#custom-classifier-json)\.

 ## CsvClassifier Structure<a name="aws-glue-api-crawler-classifiers-CsvClassifier"></a>